cloudinary/cloudinary-go/gen/generate_setters/README.md

 ```

 But what if we need this type of setters for multiple structs?
-Golang provides type embedding for these needs, but this approach does not work with fluent interfaces as the return type would be an embed struct, not a high-level struct.
+Golang provides type embedding for these needs, but this approach does not work with "fluent" style interfaces as the return type of setter would be an embed struct, not a called struct.

-We need to create these setters for every struct.
+To avoid this issue we need to create these setters for every struct.

-> Let's use the code generator for it!
+**Let's use the code generator for it!**

-**Changes required to the struct:**
+1. Add annotation for the struct's fields
 ```go
 type TestType struct {
 	field1       interface{} `setters:"int"`
 	field2      interface{} `setters:"float32:Percent,string:Expr"`
 }
 ```
+2. Run `make generate` from the root of the SDK.

-Run `go run gen/generate_setters.go` then. `testtype_setters.go` would be generated and put near the original file.
+`testtype_setters.go` would be generated and put near the original file.
 Now `TestType` has all needed setters with suffixes.

-### Annotation structure

-`setters:"type:suffix"`
-Types should be divided with comma.
-When suffix is provided it would be used in the function name.
-If suffix is not set function name would contain only parameter name without any suffix.
+What's the magic?
+Code generation.

 ### Code generator

-`gen/generate_setters.go` walks through all `*.go` files and searches for `setters` annotations in the structs.
+`gen/generate_setters/main.go` walks through all `*.go` files and searches for `setters` annotations in the structs.
 - All structs are placed in Directed Acyclic Graph to calculate its root elements.
 - Setters are generated only for root elements.
 - Setters would be generated even for cross-module embedding
 - When cross-module embedding only exported fields should be used for setters

-### Example
+#### Example

 ```go
 type TestType struct {